americocunhajr/ElectroM/README.md

 ## Software History

-This code was developed to analyse the nonlinear dynamic behavior of a typical electromechanical system.
-Two physical-mathematical models are implemented in this package: (i) a full-order model which considers the mutual interaction between electrical and mechanical sub-systems, so that ODE's system is coupled; (ii) a reduced-order model which only consider the influence of the mechanical sub-systems into the electrical one, so that ODE's system is decoupled.
+This code was developed to analyze the nonlinear dynamic behavior of a typical electromechanical system.
+Two physical-mathematical models are implemented in this package: (i) a full-order model which considers the mutual interaction between electrical and mechanical sub-systems, so that ODE's system is coupled; (ii) a reduced-order model which only considers the influence of the mechanical sub-systems into the electrical one, so that ODE's system is decoupled.

 The underlying results are reported in the following paper:
 - *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tussetm and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*